Unsupervised Segmentation for Terracotta Warrior Point Cloud (SRG-Net)

 where $\mu$ and $\omega$ are parameters and $\Theta$ is a ReLU function.
 Eq.~(\ref{eq:2}) is implemented as a shared MLP with Leaky ReLU.} Then we define our max-pooling operation in {Eq.~(\ref{eq:3}):

 where $N(i)$ means neighborhood of point $i$.}

-Bottleneck is computed by graph feature extraction layer, whose structure is show in Figure\ref{network structure}.
-First, we compute covariance $3 \times 3$ matrix for every point and vectorize it to $1 \times 9$.
-Then the $n \times 3$ matrix of point coordinates is concatenated with the $n \times 9$ covariance matrix into a $n \times 12$ matrix and enter the matrix into a 3-layer perceptron.
+The bottleneck is computed by the graph feature extraction layer.
+The structure is shown in Fig.~\ref{network structure}.
+First, we compute the covariance $3 \times 3$ matrix for every point and vectorize it to $1 \times 9$.
+Then the $n \times 3$ matrix of point coordinates is concatenated with the $n \times 9$ covariance matrix into a $n \times 12$ matrix.
+Then we put the matrix into a 3-layer perceptron.
 Then we feed the output of the perceptron to two subsequent graph layers.
 In each layer, max-pooling is added to the neighbor of each node.
 At last, we apply a 3-layer perceptron to the former output and get the final output.
 The whole process of the graph feature extraction layer is summarized in Eq.~(\ref{eq:4}):

 In {Eq.~(\ref{eq:4}), $X$ is the input matrix to the graph layer and $K$ is a feature mapping matrix. $I_{max} (X)$ can be represented in Eq. \ref{eq:5}:

 where $\Theta$ is a ReLU function and $N(i)$ is the {neighborhood} of point $i$.} The max-pooling operation in {Eq.~(\ref{eq:5})} can get local feature based on the graph structure.
 So the graph feature extraction layer can not only get local neighborhood features, but also global features.